-The top 8 teams in the preLiminary rounds shaLL quaLify for the quarter finals.
-The teams shaLL be ranked according to the following criteria:
+13.3.1.
+The top 8 teams in the preliminary rounds shall qualify for the quarter finals.
+The teams shall be ranked according to the following criteria:

-- a.
-First, the team with the higher number of total round points after the four preliminary rounds shall be ranked higher: - b.
-SecondLy, if there is a tie in the totaL round points, the team with the higher number of wins in the preLiminary rounds wiLL be ranked higher: - c.
-ThirdLy, for teams that have the same total round points and wins in the preLiminary rounds, the team with the higher aggregate absolute speaker scores shall be ranked higher: - d.
-LastLy, if two teams have the same total round points, same wins and the same aggregate absolute speaker scores in the preliminary rounds, then the team with the higher memorial scores shall be ranked higher.
+- 13.3.1.1.
+First, the team with the higher number of total round points after the four preliminary rounds shall be ranked higher; - 13.3.1.2.
+Secondly, if there is a tie in the total round points, the team with the higher number of wins in the preliminary rounds will be ranked higher; - 13.3.1.3.
+Thirdly, for teams that have the same total round points and wins in the preliminary rounds, the team with the higher aggregate absolute speaker scores shall be ranked higher; - 13.3.1.4.
+Lastly, if two teams have the same total round points, same wins and the same aggregate absolute speaker scores in the preliminary rounds, then the team with the higher memorial scores shall be ranked higher.